BHP Launches $38.8 Billion Takeover Bid For Rival Anglo American - UrduPoint

 BHP Launches $38.8 Billion Takeover Bid For Rival Anglo American

+Australian mining giant BHP said Thursday it has made a $38.8 billion takeover bid for British rival Anglo American, a colossal deal with the potential to fundamentally reshape the sector

-Sydney, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2024) Australian mining giant BHP confirmed on Thursday a $38.8 billion takeover bid for British rival Anglo American, a colossal deal with the potential to fundamentally reshape the sector.
+Sydney, (APP - UrduPoint / Pakistan Point News - 25th Apr, 2024) Australian mining giant BHP said Thursday it has made a $38.8 billion takeover bid for British rival Anglo American, a colossal deal with the potential to fundamentally reshape the sector.

 Both companies have been wrestling with the transition away from traditional money makers such as gas and coal, increasingly eyeing opportunities to mine metals and critical minerals.

-BHP confirmed in a statement to the London Stock Exchange it interested in Anglo American's "world class copper assets", which include operations in Peru and Chile.
+BHP said in a statement to the London Stock Exchange it was interested in Anglo American's "world class copper assets", which include operations in Peru and Chile.

-"The combination would bring together the strengths of BHP and Anglo American in an optimal structure," the statement said.
+"The combination would bring together the strengths of BHP and Anglo American in an optimal structure," the statement said, adding that the British group "would bring its assets and long-term growth potential".

+Neil Wilson, analyst at financial services firm Finalto, described it as a "monster" deal that "would create the world's largest listed miner and copper producer".

+Anglo American stocks jumped 13 percent in London trading.
+Market reaction was muted in Australia due to a public holiday.

+"Anglo has not had a great year -- the rally ... has erased the losses of the last 12 months," Wilson said.

-London-based Anglo American earlier confirmed that its board was "reviewing" an offer from BHP but did not disclose the price.
+Anglo American confirmed that its board was "reviewing" an offer from BHP but did not disclose the price.

 "There can be no certainty that any offer will be made nor as to the terms on which any such offer might be made," Anglo American said in a statement.